google/WebFundamentals/src/content/en/updates/2018/03/emscripting-a-c-library.md

       free(p);
     }

-`create_buffer` allocates an buffer for the RGBA image — hence 4 bytes per pixel.
+`create_buffer` allocates a buffer for the RGBA image — hence 4 bytes per pixel.
 The pointer returned by `malloc()` is the address of the first memory cell of that buffer.
 When the pointer is returned to JavaScript land, it is treated as just a number.
 After exposing the function to JavaScript using